Alexander Scriabin: Relatives and descendants

-Ariadna's daughter (by her first marriage to French composer David Lazarus), Betty (Elizabeth) Knut-Lazarus, became a famous teenage heroine of the French Resistance, personally winning the Silver Star from George S. Patton, as well as the French Croix de Guerre.
-After the war she became an active member of the Zionist Lehi (Stern Gang), undertaking special operations for the militant group, and she was imprisoned in 1947 for launching a terrorist letter bomb campaign against British targets and planting explosives on British ships that had been trying to prevent Jewish immigrants from travelling to Mandatory Palestine.
+Ariadna's daughter (by her first marriage to French composer Daniel Lazarus), Betty (Elizabeth) Lazarus (who later adopted the surname of her stepfather, David Knut, becoming Betty Knut), was a heroine of the French Resistance, personally winning the Silver Star from George S. Patton, as well as the French Croix de Guerre.
+After the war she became an active member of the militant Zionist Lehi (Stern Gang), undertaking special operations for it, and she was imprisoned in 1947 for launching a terrorist letter bomb campaign against British targets and planting explosives on British ships that were trying to prevent Jewish immigrants from travelling to Mandatory Palestine.
 Regarded as a heroine in France, she was released prematurely but imprisoned a year later in Israel for alleged involvement in the killing of Folke Bernadotte.
 The charges were later dropped.
 After her release from prison, she settled at age 23 in Beersheba, Israel, where she had three children and founded a nightclub that became Beersheba's cultural centre.
 She died at age 38.

 In total, three of Ariadna's children immigrated to Israel after the war, where her son Eli (born 1935) became a sailor in the Israeli Navy and a noted classical guitarist, while her son Joseph (Yossi, born 1943) served in the Israeli special forces, before becoming a poet, publishing many poems dedicated to his mother.
 One of her great-grandsons, via Betty Knut-Lazarus, Elisha Abas, is an Israeli concert pianist.

 Julian, a child prodigy, was a composer and pianist, but died by drowning at age 11 (1919) in the Dnieper River in Ukraine.